 After all of the nail holes were spackled (not a fast process, but not too bad – maybe it took an hour total?) we used paintable white caulk to fill some of the gaps between our boards and the wall.
 Since our old house doesn’t have perfectly flat walls, this was a necessary step to keep the project looking nice and polished in the end.
 We didn’t do every edge, just the ones that needed it (across the top rail and a few places along the battens).
 I’d say the caulking step added another hour of work in case you’re wondering.
 Oh and definitely watch the finishing video in this post for more details about exactly what caulk we used, how I smoothed it, etc.

-Later that day we broke out the palm sander to get rid of any excess spackle around the nail holes.
+Later that day we broke out the palm sander to get rid of any excess spackle around the nail holes staten island contractor.

-After that, the rails and battens were ready for primer.
-We already had Kilz Premium (which is a stainblocking primer) on hand, so we used a brush and a small foam roller to put one coat of primer on each piece of wood to prevent any bleed-through in the wood down the road (always a worthwhile “insurance” step).
+After that staten island contractor, the rails and battens were ready for primer.
+We already had Kilz Premium (which is a stain-blocking primer) on hand, so we used a brush and a small foam roller to put one coat of primer on each piece of wood to prevent any bleed-through in the wood down the road (always a worthwhile “insurance” step).
 And we went over the battens too, just to be safe (even though they came pre-primed).
 Here’s the whole thing primed and almost ready for paint.
 Just had to let the primer dry.

 The next day it was finally time to paint the board and batten.
 We used Benjamin Moore Advance paint in Decorator’s White in a satin finish leftover from our office cabinet painting project.
 Advance paint is especially durable (we used it on our kitchen cabinets too) so we figured it was a good choice for hallway molding that might get its fair share of wear and tear.

-Admittedly, the finished picture of the painting step isn’t very dramatic since the walls above were still off-white.
+Admittedly, the finished picture of the painting step isn’t very dramatic since the walls above were still off-white staten island contractor.

 After she was done edging, I went back with the roller and (after a second coat) we had the finish line in sight.